Retflow/SwapWallpaperWT/README.md

   copy cwp.py to /usr/local/bin
   USAGE:
   cwp swap <img>
-    will change your wallpaper
+  &nbsp;&nbsp;will change your wallpaper
   cwp list
-    will list all your images in your path
+  &nbsp;&nbsp;will list all your images in your path
   cwp -h
-    will show the help page
+  &nbsp;&nbsp;will show the help page

   just write the name without extension
   e.g. if you have wallpaper.png